daronphang/programming-resources/architectures/software/domain-driven/domain-driven.md

 ## Domain-Driven Design (DDD)

-DDD is a collection of principles and patterns that help developers craft elegant object systems i.e. defines a **methodology for structuring business logic**.
-The approach is particularly suited to **complex domains**.

-DDD focuses on modeling software to match a domain’s complexity and nuances called **domain models**.
-It emphasizes a deep understanding and representation of the domain within the software.
+DDD is an approach to designing and building software where the focus is on accurately expressing business rules in isolation from other technical concerns such as persistence of data.
+When properly applied, it can lead to software abstractions called domain models.
 These models encapsulate complex business logic, closing the gap between business reality and code.

+DDD helps to address the following challenges for complex projects with complex business logic:

+- Communication gap between technical and non-technical stakeholders
+- Align software design (scalability, flexibility, etc) with complex, evolving requirements of the business domain

-### Key Characteristics
+### Key characteristics

 - Ubiquitous language: DDD advocates for a common language shared between developers and domain experts
 - Rich domain models: Focus is on developing a rich model that encapsulates business logic/domain